ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Tomohiro Endo (Nagoya Univ.), Fuga Nishioka (Nagoya Univ.), Akio Yamamoto (Nagoya Univ.), Masao Yamanaka (Kyoto Univ.), Cheol Ho Pyeon (Kyoto Univ.)

-Presentation Video — Area Ratio Method Using Dynamic Mode Decomposition
+Presentation Video (Visible to Attendees) — Area Ratio Method Using Dynamic Mode Decomposition

 Study of Reactor Core Loading Monitoring Within the SALMON Program

 A. Bailly (Normandie Univ.), J.-L. Lecouey (Normandie Univ.), A. Billebaud (Univ.
 Grenoble Alpes), S. Chabod (Univ.
 Grenoble Alpes), A. Kochetkov (SCK·CEN), A. Krása (SCK·CEN), F.-R. Lecolley (Normandie Univ.), G. Lehaut (Normandie Univ.), N. Marie (Normandie Univ.), N. Messaoudi (SCK·CEN), G. Vittiglio (SCK·CEN), J. Wagemans (SCK·CEN)